kazimsanlav/AutonomousVehicleSim/README.md

 # AutonomousVehicleSim
-Vehicles with artificial sensors , good and bad objects to collect , generic algorithm for evolutionary selection
+Vehicles with artificial sensors , good and bad objects to collect , generic algorithm for evolutionary continious selection and mutation